Root Canal Treatment Can Save A Natural Tooth

 What are the effects of root canal treatment?

-The benefit of root canal treatment is the ability to restore the natural tooth to avoid extraction.
-Extraction should be a last resort, as it can affect the health of the bone underneath.
-Extraction can also cause patients to experience extra expenses including the cost of replacing the tooth with a denture, bridge, or implant.
+The benefit of root canal treatment is the ability to restore the natural tooth to avoid its removal.
+Removing a tooth should be a last resort, as it can affect the health of the bone underneath.
+It can also cause patients to experience extra expenses, including the cost of replacing the tooth with a denture or bridge.

 Who is a candidate for root canal therapy?

-Any patient who has a tooth that has infected, or damaged, dental pulp may want to discuss the possibility of having treatment performed to avoid the replacement of an extracted tooth.
+Any patient with a tooth that has an infected or damaged dental pulp may want to discuss the possibility of having treatment performed to avoid tooth replacement.

 What other alternatives are available for root canal therapy?

 Unfortunately, if a condition reaches the point where root canal therapy is suggested, it is past the point of any other type of repair.
-Without root canal therapy, the dentist will have to extract the tooth and patients will need to consider replacement options to maintain the health, function, and .
+Without root canal therapy, the dentist will have to remove the tooth, and patients will need to consider replacement options to maintain their smile’s health, function, and appearance.

 Discuss the possibility of root canal treatment to save your tooth

 Saving a natural tooth from removal is a smart move, and that can only be achieved with root canal therapy.
 We encourage patients to take the time to speak to our team of professionals.

 We encourage patients in the Calgary area to call us at (403) 768-1339 to schedule a visit to our office.
 We welcome new patients into our facility for comprehensive dental solutions for children and adults.